getcarina/getcarina.com/_tutorials/004-porting-your-application.md

   database: myapp_prod
 ```

-## Store public assets
+3. Store public assets.

 This example uses Rackspace's Cloud Files service to store static assets.
 Rails does not do a good job of serving static assets (Javascript, CSS, images) so you can leverage Rackspace's Cloud Files service to distribute our assets. *Note:* Cloud Files calls folders "containers"; these are simply a folder on a CDN; they are not Docker containers.
+If you already have a public container, simply locate the HTTP link as these instructions demonstrate.

 1. Log in to the [Rackspace Cloud Control Panel](https://mycloud.rackspace.com/).
 1. In the menu bar at the top of the window, click *Storage > Files*.